Gerald Chan

 Gerald Lok-chung Chan (陳樂宗; born February 1951) is an American billionaire and the brother of fellow billionaire Ronnie Chan.
 They run the Hang Lung Group.

 Early life and education

 Gerald Chan is the son of T.H.
 Chan, a Hong Kong real estate tycoon who founded the Hang Lung Group and was considered one of the major families in Hong Kong during the 20th century.

 He received a bachelor of science and a master of science from the University of California, Los Angeles.
 He then received a master of science in medical radiological physics and a doctor of science in radiation biology from Harvard University.

 In the 1970s, he became a US citizen, and has since been cited on various Forbes 400 rankings.

 Career

-In 1987, he co-founded and chairs the Morningside Group, a private equity and venture capital group.
+In 1987, he co-founded the Morningside Group, a private equity and venture capital group, and serves as its chairman.